-The gruelling 800km walk starts in Saint Jean Pied, in France, and will end in Santiago, in Spain.
+The gruelling walk starts in Saint Jean Pied, in France, and will end in Santiago, in Spain.
 James expects the challenge to take more than one month.

-James said: “It goes without saying that I am really looking forward to the challenge.
-Now that everything is booked and paid for it makes it seem more real.
-First and foremost, it is a Pilgrimage and as such I want to commune with God and to find out what He has in store for me on the next stage of my life.
+He has previously spoken about why he is doing the walk.
+He said: “First and foremost, it is a Pilgrimage and as such I want to commune with God and to find out what He has in store for me on the next stage of my life.
 Second, I hope and pray that people will respond in a positive way to raise funds for the Derwent Project.”